xoredtwice/vie/doc/uc.md

 	> "We use the Universally Composable (UC) framework to evaluate our Non-Interactive Zero-Knowledge (NIZK) protocol for verifying the validity of the ballot in an Internet voting scheme. ..."

+- [[2014] Brief Announcement: Statement Voting and Liquid Democracy](https://dl.acm.org/doi/10.1145/3087801.3087868)

+	> " In this work, we, for the first time, provide a rigorous study of liquid democracy under the Universal Composability (UC) frame- work. ..." ([PDF](https://eprints.lancs.ac.uk/id/eprint/86861/1/liquid.pdf))

 - [[2015] New Techniques for Electronic Voting](https://www.usenix.org/conference/jets15/workshop-program/presentation/szepieniec)